Nottingham Forest Players Salaries and Weekly Wages 2024/25

 Nottingham Forest Players Salaries and Weekly Wages 2022/23

-Nottingham Forest Players Salaries and Weekly Wages 2022/23, Who are Nottingham’s highest-paid players at Nottingham Forest Salaries 2022?
+Nottingham Forest Players Salaries and Weekly Wages 2024/25, Who are Nottingham’s Highest-Paid Players at Nottingham Forest Salaries 2024/25?

 Nottingham Forest is a professional football club based in West Bridgford, Nottinghamshire, England.
-Forest started in 1865 and have played home matches at the City Ground since 1898.
-They compete in the Championship, the second tier of English football.
+Founded in 1865, the club has played home matches at the City Ground since 1898.
+As of the 2024/25 season, they compete in the Premier League, the top tier of English football, having secured promotion in the 2021/22 season and maintained their status since.

 Players Salaries